 Get to the root of the problem

-As soon as you detect the early signs of hairloss, the next thing to ask yourself is what causes your hair to thin out.
-Stressful life events, anemia, thyroid disorders, and sudden weight loss are among the main culprits of hairloss in women.
+As soon as you detect the early signs of hair loss, the next thing to do is to book a consultation to find out the possible cause of your hair thinning.
+Stressful life events, anemia, thyroid disorders, and sudden weight loss are among the main culprits of hair loss in women.
 Genetics may also make you susceptible to female pattern baldness.
-Find out the exact reason for your hairloss so that you’ll know how to address it.
+During your consultation with one of Svenson’s trichologists, you’ll be able to learn the cause of your hair loss and know the true state of your scalp.

 Manage your stress and your hair